simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_metadata.rst

-    Returns a dataframe containing the associated metadata of a variable (such as data source, distributor, references, and etc..).
+    Returns a dataframe containing the associated metadata of a variable (such as data source, distributor, references, and etc.).
     The inputs can be string literals (if only one table, and variable is passed) or a list of string literals.

     |